Network control and management

 We are equally adept in architecting and designing various enterprise and agency networks with traditional switches, routers and service elements as well as those using emerging architectures, such as Software Defined Networks (SDN) and Network Function Virtualization (NFV).
 Our engineers are well versed in the nuances and trade-offs in offering user services via cloud-based solutions.
 With a deep understanding of networks, technologies, operations and security, we cut through the maze of options to help customers architect and design their communications infrastructure.
 This includes the following functions:

-- Assessing network technologies & recommending network architectures enabling risk & cost reductions
+Assessing network technologies and recommending network architectures enabling risk and cost reductions

 A prime example of such capabilities is our on-going work with a government agency to support its engineering and implementation of Unified Communications (UC) capabilities.
 The overall objective of this effort is to assist our customer in accomplishing its mission of providing Defense Information Systems Network (DISN) end-to-end Converged IP Network Services across the Global Information Grid (GIG) for effective Command and Control (C2) and information dominance; implement Unified Capabilities (UC) on the unclassified and classified enterprise wide area network (WAN) that are secure, reliable, and interoperable; and define Service Level Agreements (SLAs) for voice, video, data, and other UC services and applications.